|

 play original material.
 I didn't get the Ives reference at first.

-this guy Flip was looking for full-time daytime worker bees like
+guy Flip was looking for full-time daytime worker bees like me

 at it.
 It also turned out that he was a friend of a guy I worked